docs.ejabberd.im

 ejabberd installation

-ejabberd packages and binary installers contains all the module needed to connect to your MySQL server.
+ejabberd packages and binary installers contain all the modules needed to connect to your MySQL server.
 You have no extra module to install anymore.

-If you are building ejabberd from source, you need to make sure that you configure ejabberd to include MySQL module.
+If you are building ejabberd from source, make sure that you configure ejabberd to include MySQL module.
 It can be done by passing option --enable-mysql to configure script.
 For example:

 cd ejabberd-source